gvwilson/sensibleadventures/iffy/iffy.md

 "The question is what?"
 The governor paced restlessly as he spoke.
-"What kind of man has a fully functional mil sat link in his head, tactical antimatter in his luggage, and an unregistered clone as an apprentice?"
+"What kind of man has a fully functional mil sat link in his head and tactical antimatter in his luggage?"

-Iffy froze at the word "clone".
-It was something other children used to call her to make her cry, something Uncle Jack muttered just loudly enough to be overheard when he was in a particularly bad mood.
-"Nothin' to be ashamed of," Aunt Naggie said firmly the one time Iffy talked to her about it.
-"Y'are who y'are,
-an' I love who y'are,
-and that's the all of it."

-But the word didn't seem to register with Wales, or maybe he just didn't care.
-He pushed the medic's hands away.
+Wales pushed the medic's hands away.
 "I'm the sort of man who can change the world for you," he said firmly.